Importing high-risk food and feed into GB

-There are certain types of food which are considered high risk, if you are involved with importing food from a non GB country then you must be aware of this guidance.
+There are certain types of food which are considered high risk, if you are involved with importing them, then you must be aware of this guidance.

 If imported products fail to meet the correct standards they will not be allowed into GB.
 It is important to note that restricted goods can only be imported through Border Control Posts (BCPs), where documentary checks must be carried out and physical checks may be required prior to release.
-If you are importing foods which contain contaminants you must ensure you import through a BCP, which can check your produce.
+If you are importing foods which contain contaminants you must ensure you import through a BCP, which can check your products.

 Products may be considered high risk if they contain:

 - contaminants - mycotoxins and aflatoxins

-Information on high-risk products, country of origin and the frequency of checks can be found in retained Regulation (EU) 2019/1793 as amended.
+Information on high-risk products, country of origin and the frequency of checks can be found in assimilated Regulation (EU) 2019/1793 as amended.
 This Regulation controls imported food and feed of non-animal origin.

 Products that are controlled at the border, may be permitted to move inland pending the results of laboratory tests.
 However, arrangements must be put in place to ensure that the consignment remains under the continuous control of the competent authorities and cannot be tampered with in any manner pending the results of the laboratory checks.
 This can only be permitted with agreement of the port health authority.